alcatraz/Alcatraz/_posts/2014-06-14-writing-plugins.markdown

 When you grep through the Xcode headers, you will sometimes end up with hits for the *Xcode3Core* and *Xcode3UI* plugins.
 It is generally a good idea to avoid them, as most of that functionality is no longer used by modern versions of Xcode.
 Those plugins are a shim added during the times of Xcode 4, so that they could ship before all the functionality was rewritten, but it is used less and less with each new version.

-### Check in your Pods directory

-Even though it is normally a subject of extended debate, if you use CocoaPods for your Xcode plugin, definetely check in your *Pods* directory.
-Alcatraz will only run `xcodebuild` on your project, so if you don't check the *Pods* directory into version control, your project will not build -> sad 🐼.

 ### Test your plugin after adding it to Alcatraz

 After you submitted your pull request to the [packages repository][10], delete your local copy of the plugin and try to download & install it via Alcatraz to make sure it actually works correctly.